telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 To save sessions for later or prepare sessions for sharing:

 1. Click the **Save** button.
 As a result, a **Save Sessions** prompt window appears.
-2. In the **Save Sessions** prompt window, enter a valid name and choose a folder to store the session.
+1. In the **Save Sessions** prompt window, enter a valid name and choose a folder to store the session.
+1. (Optional) Use the **password protection** switch to enable encryption and set a password.
+Only users with knowledge of the password will be able to open the entry.
-3. The current entry of sessions appears in the **Sessions** list.
+1. Click **Save**.
+The saved session immediately loads in the **Sessions** list.
+1. Double-click the saved session to load it in a new **Composer** tab.
+Note that encrypted sessions will prompt for a password before loading.

 ### Sharing